Drummer · Composer · Producer · Educator

 Teaching

 Earl founded The Drum School to share the rhythmic traditions he learned across three continents.
-Whether a student is picking up sticks for the first time or preparing for performance, Earl brings the same depth, patience, and global perspective to every lesson.
+Whether a student is picking up sticks for the first time or prepping an audition for their Master of Music degree, Earl brings the same depth, patience, and global sensibilities to every lesson.

 "My greatest reward is enjoying the success of my students."